ivanomatteo/laravel-device-tracking/README.md

 }

-//call on login or when you want update and check the device informations
+// call on login or when you want update and check the device informations
 $device = \DeviceTracker::detectFindAndUpdate();

-// flag as verfified for the current user
+// flag as verified for the current user
 \DeviceTracker::flagCurrentAsVerified();

-// flag as verfified for a specific user
+// flag as verified for a specific user
 \DeviceTracker::flagAsVerified($device, $user_id);

-// flag as verfified for a specific user by device uuid
+// flag as verified for a specific user by device uuid
 \DeviceTracker::flagAsVerifiedByUuid($device_uuid, $user_id);